guide-inc-org/guide-flutter_fire/docs/auth/federated-auth.md

   }
   ```

-Note: Firebase will not set the `User.emailVerified` property
+Note: Firebase will not set the `User.isEmailVerified` property
 to `true` if your user logs in with Facebook.
 Should your user login using a provider that verifies email (e.g. Google sign-in) then this will be set to true.
 For further information, see this [issue](https://github.com/firebase/flutterfire/issues/4612#issuecomment-782107867).